MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 Iterator to the first element in the span.

 *last*\
-iterator set just past the last element in the span.
+Iterator set just past the last element in the span.

 *other*\
 Copy from this span.